How to Adopt

 4

-You will meet with a Client Services Matchmaker to discuss the animals you are interested in before visiting with them.
+You will meet with a Customer Service Representative to learn all about the animals you’re interested in adopting.

 • Some dogs over 6 months old may require all household members (including other resident dogs) to meet with them before an adoption is finalized.

-• With a small deposit, we will hold an animal for the rest of the household to visit.
+• With a small deposit, we will hold an animal for 24 hours.
 If the animal is adopted, the deposit will be deducted from the adoption fee.
 If not adopted, the deposit will be converted to a donation to KHS.

 5